galasa-dev/galasa.dev/src/markdown-pages/docs/managers/manager-template.md

 [Required]

-[Give the user an idea on how to get started with the Manager eg any steps / thought processes that would be a good way of understanding how to incorporate the Manager into the test and start using it.
+[Explain how to get started with the Manager eg any steps / thought processes that would be a good way of understanding how to incorporate the Manager into the test and start using it.

 This section must include:
 - CPS Properties needed to configure the manager